 places to go

-Monteverde and neighbouring Santa Elena are where Costa Rica's ecotourism began.
+Monteverde is where Costa Rica's ecotourism began.
 It is here that you can hike through cloudforests in search of birdlife, while engaging in adventure activities such as ziplining.
+Nearby Santa Elena reserve is still somewhat of an undiscoverd gem.

 While its iconic volcano no longer erupts, the area still has enough hiking trails, outdoor activities and hot springs to merit a visit.